uqlibrary/work-test-fe/README.md

 ### Technical requirements

-- use Angular v1.5 or ReactJs
+- use ReactJs and Redux
-- use a CSS framework for styling - preferred [Angular Material] (https://material.angularjs.org/latest/) or [Material UI] (http://www.material-ui.com/#/)
+- use a CSS framework for styling - preferred [Material UI] (http://www.material-ui.com/#/)
 - add unit/e2e testing (100% coverage is not required)
 - application must respond to mobile
 - should work in evergreen browsers (don't worry about old versions of IE)